-- Concurrent PCI: Concurrent PCI allows multiple PCI transfers from PCI master busses to the memory and processor. - High-Speed Data Transfer Interface: This motherboard features the Promise® Ultra DMA/100 Chip IDE controller chipset that supports UltraDMA/100 and data transfer rates to 100MB/s.
-UltraDMA/100 is backward compatible with DMA/66, DMA/33, and DMA and with existing DMA devices and systems so there is no need to upgrade current EIDE/IDE drives and host systems.
-(UltraDMA/66 and UltraDMA/100 require a 40-pin 80-conductor cable to be enabled.) - VCM/SDRAM Optimized Performance: This motherboard supports a new generation memory, NEC's 64Mb Virtual Channel Memory (VCM) Synchronous Dynamic Random Access Memory (SDRAM), which is compatible with the industry standard SDRAM.
+- Concurrent PCI: Concurrent PCI allows multiple PCI transfers from PCI master busses to the memory and processor. - High-Speed Data Transfer Interface: IDE transfers using UltraDMA/33 Bus Master IDE can handle rates up to 33MB/s.
+This motherboard with its chipset and support for UltraDMA/100 triples the data transfer rate to 100MB/s.
+UltraDMA/100 is backward compatible with both DMA/33 and DMA and with existing DMA devices and systems so there is no need to upgrade current EIDE/IDE drives and host systems.
+(UltraDMA/100 requires a 40-pin 80-conductor cable to be enabled.)

+• VCM/SDRAM Optimized Performance: This motherboard supports a new generation memory, NEC's 64Mb Virtual Channel Memory (VCM) Synchronous Dynamic Random Access Memory (SDRAM), which is compatible to the industry standard SDRAM.
 The VCM's core design provides up to 50% higher SDRAM speed at reduced power consumption of about 30%.
 This motherboard also supports standard SDRAM, which increases the data transfer rate (1.064GB/s max using PC133-compliant SDRAMs and 800MB/s max using PC100-compliant SDRAMs).